Best Garmin Fish Finder Choices: Bet on Only the Best

 Upgrade Options

-Today, even the most basic fish finders on the market allow you to set waypoints and have quality sonar.
+Today, even the most basic fish finders on the market boast quality sonar and allow you to set waypoints.
 However, not all offer the ability to upgrade or add features without buying a new unit.

-I know this Garmin fish finder comparison has helped you determine which Garmin fish finder is the right one for you.
+This Garmin fish finder comparison covers everything you need to to know to determine which is the right one for you.

-I still stand by the fact that the Echomap UHD2 is one of the best fish finders on the market, regardless of brand.
+I stand by the fact that the ECHOMAP UHD2 is one of the best fish finders on the market, regardless of brand.
 I am also a huge fan and owner of the previous unit (UHD), so I genuinely stand by it.

-If you simply can’t afford it or don’t believe that you need such a premium option, that’s fine.
-I’d go with the Striker 4, then.
-It gets the job done, provides you with the info you need, and does so at a budget-friendly cost.
+If you simply can’t afford it or don’t believe you need such a premium option, go with the Garmin Striker Vivid 7sv.
+It gets the job done, provides you with the info you need, and does so at a lower cost.

 Leave a Comment